BurkeBlaine1999/Graph-Theory-Project/Overview.md

 >   prec = {'*': 100,'+':95,'?':90, '.': 80, '|': 60, ')': 40, '(': 20}
 > ```

-With brackets ,  I used the code below.
-It works by adding the character to the 'c' variable I then checks to see if it is a bracket or not.
-If it is a bracket the code inside the brackets is run first.
+The code below would check to see if the character is a bracket or not.
+If an opening bracket is detected it is pushed to the operators stack and if a closing bracket is detected it searches for the opening bracket to get rid of it.

 > ```
 > while infix:
 >      # Pop a character from the input